-The show standards used by BAS and illustrated in this website are the Nationwide Goldfish Standards of Great Britain published in 1995, jointly produced by four societies:
+The show standards used by BAS and illustrated in this website are the Nationwide Goldfish Standards of the United Kingdom published in 1995 and revised in 2016, jointly produced by four societies:

 All of the approved varieties are judged on a common basis at shows.
 The maximum points that may be awarded are as follows:

 |Anal fin||The lower fin just before the tail|

 |Calico||Mixture of colours and reflective qualities|

 |Deportment||The way in which a fish carries itself|

 |Dorsal||Of the upper surface|